Brprb08/GMAT-OrbitalManeuvers/README.md

-# GMAT-OrbitalManeuvers
+# GMAT Orbital Maneuvers

-A growing set of orbital mission setups built using GMAT (General Mission Analysis Tool).
+This repo is a growing set of orbital mission setups using GMAT (General Mission Analysis Tool).
-Includes simulations of orbital transfers like Hohmann and bi-elliptic maneuvers to GEO, with visualizations, maneuver setup, and mission planning via GMAT’s Mission Sequence.

-This repo is starting small as I get more familiar with the GMAT software.
-Right now it's focused on basic transfers using manual propagation and impulsive burns.
-As I learn more, I plan to add targets, solvers, and more complex mission setups for higher accuracy and realism.
+The goal is to get hands-on with real mission planning tools, building on earlier work with a custom Unity and C++ orbital simulator.

+Instead of scripting everything from scratch, this project focuses on using a real mission design tool like GMAT to plan, propagate, and analyze spaceflight maneuvers.
+This includes burn sequencing, targeting, and eventually full mission flows.

 ---

+## What this is

+Right now the repo includes some starter mission scripts like:

+- Hohmann transfer to GEO
+- Bi elliptic transfer to GEO
+- OrbitView and XYPlot visualizations
+- Report data for altitude, RMAG, and velocity
+- Manual impulsive burns with idealized inputs

+This is the early phase.
+The point was to get used to GMAT’s scripting structure and mission sequence flow.

+---

+## Why GMAT

+Before this, I built a real time orbital mechanics simulator in Unity using C++ for the physics core.
+That one had RK4 integration, full N body gravity, thrust vectoring, and time scaled maneuvering, all real time and GPU drawn.

+But those were hand built systems.
+This repo is about learning how to use a real industry style tool, how to build proper missions, and how to hit constraints with tools like solvers and targeters.

+GMAT is used by actual space agencies and flight engineers.
+Learning how to script with it, not just click around the GUI, is part of the goal.

+---

-## How to Run the Simulation
+## How to run the sims

 1. Open GMAT
-2. Load the script file:
+2. Load the script file from this repo
-   Go to `File` → `Open` and select the mission script file.
-3. Run the mission:
-   Press the blue Play button.
-GMAT will execute the mission sequence.
+3. Press the blue Play button
-4. View the plots:
-   - XYPlot windows will open automatically showing altitude over time.
-   - OrbitView will display 3D orbits for both spacecraft.
+4. Wait for plots to show up (OrbitView and XYPlot)
-5. Check the report data:
+5. Check the Output tab for report files like `Hohmann_Report` and `BiElliptic_Report`
-   - Go to the **Output** tab in GMAT.
-   - Click on `Hohmann_Report` and `BiElliptic_Report` to view mission data for each transfer.

 ---

+## In progress

+Right now I’m working on a full lunar mission script that includes:

+- Tanks and engine modeling
+- Mass decrementing over time
+- Solver loops with vary and achieve blocks
+- Targeting lunar orbit entry and return to LEO
+- All burns auto targeted by constraints (no hand tuning)

+This will be a full LEO to LLO transfer and return.

+---

 ## Notes

-- All maneuvers are impulsive burns.
+- All current burns are ideal impulsive
-- No mass decrementing is used.
-- Starting conditions are idealized for simplicity.
+- Mass is static for now (that changes soon)
+- No external forces yet (SRP, drag, third body)